floooh/floooh.github.io/_posts/2021-02-07-sokol-api-overhaul.md

 strongly typed languages like Zig and Rust, because (for instance) both of those languages use unsigned integers for common things like array indices.
-*But* those languages also have robust over/underflow checking, so using unsigned integers makes more sense in there.
+*But* those languages also have robust over/underflow checking, so using unsigned integers makes more sense there.
 This presents a conflict in the whole idea to make the Sokol C-APIs more binding-friendly.

 Long story short: I'll come up with a separate solution which will resolve this conflict without plastering the C-API with unsigned integers.
-One idea is to introduce specific typedefs in the C-APIs such as **sg_count**, **sg_index** etc... which then can remain signed on the C-API side, but the auto-generated bindings may change those to unsigned type.
+One idea is to introduce specific typedefs in the C-APIs such as **sg_count**, **sg_index** etc... which then can remain signed on the C-API side, but the auto-generated bindings may change those to unsigned types.
 Currently I'm not a big fan of that idea though because it makes the C-API more "obscure" (strong-typing fans might disagree).
 Another solution which I currently prefer is to use a manually maintained type-override-map to change